Noroff-FEU-Assignments/cross-course-project-benjaminlondal/README.md

 ```
 GitHub Desktop
 Code Editor (example: Visual Studio Code)
+Live Server extension in Visual Studio Code
 ```

 ### Running

 Clone the repository in GitHub Desktop and open with Visual Studio Code from the menu.
+Run Live Server from the 'Go Live' button in the bottom right corner.

 ## Contact